imAIgene-Dream3D/BEHAV3D/docs/source/processing/tracking/fragmentation_tracking.md

 :class: important

 - **Leave it ON (default)** to track all organoid types in **one merged watershed with a single, shared set of track IDs** — the combined `all_organoids` output.
 Per-type tracked files are still written from that same run (split out of the combined result), so each type can still be analysed on its own.
 - **Turn it OFF** to track each organoid type **separately** — its own pass, its own independent IDs, and each sub-tab free to pick a **different tracking method**.
-(The combined tab is locked to Fragmentation Tracking; separate runs share neither a watershed nor an ID space.)
+(The combined tab is locked to Fragmentation Propagation; separate runs share neither a watershed nor an ID space.)
 ```

-When checked, fragmentation tracking runs **once on merged organoid masks** so track IDs are assigned in a single shared scene.
+When checked, fragmentation propagation runs **once on merged organoid masks** so track IDs are assigned in a single shared scene.
 This is useful when:

 - Multiple organoid types coexist in the same well (e.g. `or_organoidA`, `or_organoidB`) and your main analysis is the combined **`all_organoids`** output (one cohort, one set of paths).
 - You want a unified "any organoid" view without running separate tracking jobs per type.